irshad-js/irshad-js.github.io/_posts/2024-04-27-My_journey_within_the_embedded_domain_part-1.md

 As a maintainer of the internal characterization tool, I was also tasked with debugging/developing flash loaders for various old and new devices.
 I used the opportunity to develop a generic flash driver based on the JEDEC standard.
 Every FLASH memory device that was JEDEC compliant was able to operate with the generic flash loader.

-Later in the year, Simon was sent to ARM basic training at Doulos in the UK to pick up the basics of ARM architecture.
+Later in the year, Simon sent me to ARM basic training at Doulos, in the UK, to pick up the basics of ARM architecture.
 At Doulous, excellent trainers used a well-crafted curriculum to demonstrate and display the basic concepts of how ARM cortex - M range of microcontrollers worked under the hood, right from instruction fetching, decoding, and pipelines.
 Various hard fault mechanisms and debugger options were also shown clearly.